Skip to main content

 1. Navigate to portal.zuplo.com and log in.

-2. Select the project that you want to work on.
+2. Select the account that you want to work on.

-3. Click on the "Settings" tab and navigate to the "Zuplo API Keys" section.
+3. Click the Settings tab and navigate to the API Keys section.

 Your test files need to be under the tests folder and end with .test.ts to be picked up by the Zuplo CLI.